Skip to content

 example-transformer:

-processingTimeout: <timeout in seconds>
+processingTimeout: <timeout in milliseconds>

 blueprint:

-processTimeout: <timeout in seconds>
+processTimeout: <timeout in milliseconds>

-startTimeTimeout: <timeout in seconds>
+startTimeTimeout: <timeout in milliseconds>

 This will set the timeout for the transformer.